thousandbrainsproject/tbp.monty/rfcs/0000_hypotheses_resampling.md

 hypotheses_old_to_new_ratio = 0.5

-# 0 means all sampled from informed hypotheses, 1 means all sampled from reenforced hypotheses
+# 0 means all sampled from informed hypotheses, 1 means all sampled from reinforced hypotheses
-hypotheses_informed_to_reenforce_ratio = 0.5
+hypotheses_informed_to_reinforce_ratio = 0.5

 def calculate_new_hypotheses_counts(